Eminentzeal/Animal-Cards/README.md

 ## About the project
-This is about creating a card describing an animal named clownfish, this template canalso beadopted to create a website giving description to anything at all
+This is about creating a card describing an animal named clownfish, this template can also be adopted to create a website giving description to anything at all.

 ## Image
 ![welcome interface.](./assets/images/fish.png)